City of Boulder Water Resource Recovery Facility

 - Treatment includes disinfection of harmful bacteria, viruses and protozoa.

-- Many samples are collected from the effluent discharge to ensure that the discharge is meeting or exceeding the permit that has been issued by the State of Colorado.
+- Many samples are collected and analyzed to ensure that the final discharge is meeting or exceeding the permit that has been issued by the State of Colorado.

 - The City of Boulder is regulated under permit number CO-0024147 issued by the Colorado Department of Public Health and Environment (CDPHE).

-During the past four years, the one-megawatt solar photovoltaic system at the Wastewater Treatment Facility has generated more than six million kilowatt-hours of electricity, saving utility ratepayers more than $200,000.
+During the past nine years, the one-megawatt solar photovoltaic system at the Water Resource Recovery Facility has generated more than 13 million kilowatt-hours of electricity, saving utility ratepayers more than $500,000.
 The system began generating clean, renewable power in August 2010 and has operated efficiently and reliably ever since, producing about 14 percent of the facility’s annual power needs.

-The city's main Water Quality Laboratory and Industrial Pretreatment Program are also located at the Wastewater Treatment Facility.
+The city's main Water Quality Laboratory and Industrial Pretreatment Program and Stormwater Program are also located at the Water Resource Recovery Facility.